 - The keyword is new (keyword reports often use search data several months old)

-- The keyword does not have enough search data (almost no one searches for it)
+- The keyword does not have enough search data (no one searches for it)

 Apart from search volume, you may notice that Google Keyword Planner assigns competition